PerAda: Parameter-Efficient Federated Learning Personalization with Generalization Guarantees: Introduction

 Federated Learning (FL) allows clients to collaboratively train machine learning models without direct access to their data, especially for privacy-sensitive tasks~\cite{mcmahan2016communication}.
 FL was initially designed to train a single global model for all clients.
 However, such a one-model-fits-all paradigm is not effective when there is \emph{client heterogeneity}, i.e., the local data are non-IID across clients with heterogeneous features or label distributions~\cite{Li2020On}.
 Personalized Federated Learning (pFL)~\cite{mansour2020three} has emerged as an effective solution to tackle client heterogeneity.
 In pFL, each client trains a personalized model on its local data to ensure personalized performance, while leveraging the aggregated knowledge from other clients to improve its generalization.

 Existing works in pFL commonly use \textit{full model personalization}, where each client trains a personalized model as well as a copy of the global model from the server for regularization~\cite{li2021ditto,t2020personalized}.
 However, these methods are parameter-expensive, leading to high computational and communicational costs, which is impractical for clients with limited computation resources and network bandwidth~\cite{kairouz2021advances}.
 Later on, \textit{partial model personalization} alleviates this issue by splitting each client's \textit{one} model into personalized parameters and shared parameters, where only the set of shared parameters would be communicated with the server~\cite{pillutla2022federated}.
 Nonetheless, these methods tend to overfit more to the local training samples since the set of shared parameters does not encode generalized knowledge well compared to a full global model.
-This hurts the performance of partially personalized models in real-world FL deployment, where the incoming local test samples are evolving with natural shifts from the local training distribution~\cite{jiang2022test}.
+This hurts the performance of partially personalized models in real-world FL deployment, where the incoming local test samples are evolving with natural shifts from the local training distribution~\cite{jiang2022test}, e.g., images taken under varying weather or lighting conditions.